 Avoiding stress is also a good way to alleviate your symptoms.
 Additionally, stress can aggravate symptoms, so learning to better manage stress can help.
 Exercise, biofeedback, regular relaxation and breathing exercises are all ways you can manage stress.

 Every case of Ulcerative Colitis is different; there isn’t one method of treatment or combination of treatments that works for every patient.
-Additionally, some patients may benefit from cutting down their stress and increasing their fiber intake, while another may benefit from less fiber and a routine lower endoscopy.
+Additionally, some patients may benefit from cutting down their stress and increasing their fiber intake, while another may benefit from less fiber and a routine colonoscopy.
 Lastly, at North Texas Endoscopy Centers, we evaluate every treatment option, and generate custom plans to help you manage your symptoms and prolong time between flareups.
-Take control of your UC today.
+Take control of your health today and request an appointment.